Research Team

 About Karis

-Karis Hawkins is an undergraduate student in the School of Public Health on the Bachelor of Science track majoring in Public Health Sciences.
-She is interested in social epidemiology and research related to the intersection of society and health.
+Karis Hawkins is a first year graduate student in the Department of Epidemiology at the University of Michigan School of Public Health MPH program on the General Epidemiology track.
+She earned her B.S. in May 2024 from the University of Michigan School of Public Health in Public Health Sciences.
+She is interested in social epidemiology, examining the effects of social factors on health.
 In her spare time, she enjoys cooking and trying out new recipes.
 Her specialty is baking.
-Post undergraduate studies, she plans to pursue a MPH in epidemiology.

 Neil Nakkash